How To Deal With Mental Fatigue – NowNow

 Mental fatigue or mental exhaustion occurs when your brain goes into overdrive due to stress and anxiety for a prolonged period of time.

 For instance, you may find yourself repeatedly reading a sentence, attempting to grasp its meaning.
 Sometimes, when a colleague tries to explain something, it feels like a futile exercise as the words pass through one ear and exit through the other.
 Furthermore, it’s that overwhelming feeling that you can’t contribute more, and pushing yourself, might lead to mental exhaustion.

 However, it’s essential not to be too hard on yourself because mental fatigue is something everyone experiences at different points in time.
 So, take a moment to relax.
 Your mind won’t snap, and there’s still untapped potential within you.
 To unlock it, you need to learn how to effectively deal with mental fatigue.

 Causes of Mental Fatigue?

 Here are some of the the cause of mental exhaustion.

 Several sleepless nights make you feel tired, puts you in a bad mood and makes you irritable.
 In a manner of speaking, your brain ‘shuts down’ and it seems your ability to focus, complete tasks and make decisions is greatly impeded.
 Continue with this bad sleeping habit long enough and you might be looking at other health issues such as depression, obesity and heart diseases.
 You don’t want that.

-You have to find the time to sleep.
+Hence, you have to find the time to sleep.
 Find out how much sleep you need to function properly, expert typically advice 7–9 hours of sleep daily.
 But if you are already experiencing a sleep deficit, you might need to increase your sleeping hours.
 We recommend you turn in for the night earlier than you used to and take advantage of the weekend when you don’t have to go to work.

 Prolonged Hours Of Mental Work